markjprice/cs12dotnet8/docs/ch07-source-generators.md

 WriteLine($"Today, {today:D}, the price is {price:C}.");
 ```
-4. Run the GeneratingCodeApp project and note the result, as shown in the following output:
+4. Run the `GeneratingCodeApp` project and note the result, as shown in the following output:
 ```
 Today, 07 July 2023, the price is £19.99.
 ```

-> My computer is configured to use English (British) culture which is why the currency symbol is British Pounds.
+> My computer is configured to use English (British) culture which is why the currency symbol is British pounds £.
 When you run this console app on your computer, the date format and currency will match your local culture.
-This is a problem with a book where you want the output in the book to match the output on the readers screen.
+This can be a problem with a book where you want the output in the book to match the output on the readers screen.
 But we also want to see how it would look in our own culture or a specified culture.
-Also, by default, some command prompts and terminals do not show special symbols like the Euro currency symbol.
+And, by default, some command prompts and terminals do not show special symbols like the Euro currency symbol.
 We want to see those too.

 # Creating a source generator class library

-Second, we will create a class library that implements the source generator:
+Next, we will create a class library that implements the source generator:

 1. Use your preferred code editor to add a new **Class Library** / `classlib` project named `GeneratingCodeLib` that targets .NET Standard 2.0 to the `Chapter07` solution.